-Still, the first proof that Zika virus actually causes human disease (by virus isolation and reisolation) came in 1964, when a researcher in Uganda fell ill during his experiment with Zika strains from mosquitoes.
-He developed mild pink rash that lasted five days, and concluded that the illness was mild in nature.
+Still, the first proof that the Zika virus actually causes human disease (by virus isolation and reisolation) came in 1964, when a researcher in Uganda fell ill during his experiment with Zika strains from mosquitoes.
+He developed a mild pink rash that lasted five days and concluded that the illness was mild in nature.

 Between 2013 and 2014 the virus caused outbreaks in four other groups of Pacific islands: New Caledonia, the Cook Islands, Easter Island and French Polynesia.
-In one of these outbreaks Zika virus was also found in semen of one patient from French Polynesia, giving further support for a potential sexual transmission.
+In one of these outbreaks, Zika virus was also found in the semen of one patient from French Polynesia, giving further support for potential sexual transmission.

 2015 Zika outbreak in South America

-In the beginning of March 2015, Brazil notified the World Health Organization about an illness characterized by skin rash that was appearing in northeastern states.
-From February to the end of April 2015, approximately 7000 of such cases were identified in these states that tested negative for measles, rubella, chikungunya, parvovirus B19 and enterovirus.
+At the beginning of March 2015, Brazil notified the World Health Organization about an illness characterized by a skin rash that was appearing in northeastern states.
+From February to the end of April 2015, approximately 7000 such cases were identified in these states that tested negative for measles, rubella, chikungunya, parvovirus B19 and enterovirus.